 A scattered settlement lying beside the A140 and river Dove.
 A Roman staging post, located along the busy main road which linked Colchester with the heartland of the Iceni rebellion in Norfolk.
 Recorded in Domesday as "Stoches" or "Stotas".

-It has been suggested that the derelict wood-framed building opposite the White Horse may have been a lock-up used to house prisoners being transferred between Ipswich and Norwich.
+It has been suggested that the derelict wood-framed building which for many decades stood opposite the White Horse may have been a lock-up used to house prisoners being transferred between Ipswich and Norwich.

 The Roman settlement of Villa Faustini is thought to have stood close to where the pub is; certainly the Romans had a site in the area as the number of pottery and coin finds show.